sabharishsappa/trading_bot_backend_challenge/Readme.md

 2. Run `npm install`.
 3. Create a `.env` file with necessary configurations...

-To Run the bot using node src/index.js
+## To Run the bot

+run the following command node src/index.js in terminal